My article published in PenSlips Ezine

 With the call of Azaan, I was assigned the religion of Islam.
 It was not a conscious decision of course, as the status was awarded only because I was born to Muslim parents.
 I am not alone to share this common narrative, for almost all the kids in the world are assigned their respective religions before they have any insight into the matter.
 Our household was not overly religious for we never celebrated the sacred days and nights with crackers or candles or held or attended special gatherings where Naats are doled out on microphones.
 The concept of God for me was very simple, a super power who loved us and answered our prayers, and didn’t need anything in return.

 Studying in a school where there were a handful of kids with other religions and the school policy that inculcated an acceptance for other faiths, I, like many others, never worried about our faith in one God or cared about how we approached that God.
-Christian schoolfellows held Christmas feasts at school before winter vacations and we celebrated Holi at school with Hindu friends enjoying Laddus brought by them.
-But, Eid Milan parties at school were highlight of the occasions because majority of the staff as well as students were Muslims.
+We were all inclusive, plain and loving.

 Never did we ever worry about being bullied or intimidated for our individual faiths.